Past-The-War-Earth/the-struggle-continues-anew.xyz/Simulation-Outline.md

 4. Possible (Non)-Commissioned officer progression from NLNM combat to Mech combat (as Heavy, Mid or Light Mech remote pilot, per their NLNM specialization) after minimum required NLNM/physical service (with option to remain in NLNM given low injury rate).
 Compare results to pilots entering directly into Mech force.
 General expectation of the appreciation of the forces involved and need to preserve hardware to play a key role in success as Mech pilot.

 5. Research how to separate high tech maneuvering and competition for areas of influence from NLNM combat.
 Likely area drone to drone combat could determine changes in zones of influence.
-Carrier platforms as well as other surface naval craft is assumed to not have any future offensive value, research defensive naval technology (likely laser and acute EMF shield based).
+Research future offensive capabilities of carrier platforms as well as other surface naval craft.
+Research defensive naval technology (laser, targeted EMF shields).
 Research close quarter sea combat of late 17th - early 18th centuries as the model for naval NLNM combat - default assumption of refined adhesive projectile cannons, engagement zone ship maneuvering and abordage/boarding tactics.
 Come up with high-tech NLNM equivalents.

 Inspirational video for tactics research: